sirin-koca/Recursion/README.md

 ## Recursive Data Structure
 - A recursive data structure is an object or class that contains an abstraction of itself.
 - In mathematical terms, we say that the object is "isomorphic" to itself.
-The basic embodiment of a recursive data structure is the Composite Design pattern.
+The basics of a recursive data structure is the Composite Design pattern.
 Recursive data structures enable us to represent repetitive abstract patterns.
 In such, they enable us to generate or represent complexity from simplicity.

 ## Recursive Algorithm
 - A recursive algorithm is a process that accomplishes its task, in part, by calling an abstraction of itself